mtquach2/RoadTrip/README.md

 OUTSIDE SOURCES / HELP: Professor Brizan, Teresa Mei, Yordanos Solomon

-MESSAGE FOR TA GRADER: Space sensitive for inputting cities and attractions.
+MESSAGE FOR TA GRADER: Space and case sensitive for inputing cities and attractions.
 Make sure to put in values as stated.
+Does not check if inputs are valid.